Visas for skilled migrants are available in a number of UK sectors. Find out if you qualify and how to apply if you land a lucrative job offer.

 The UK is changing its immigration program following its departure from the EU in 2020.
 A new immigration bill will end free movement from the EU and introduce a points-based system for all overseas workers, focused on attracting only workers categorized as high-skilled.

-A new system will come into place on 1 January 2021.
+A new system is likely to come into place on 1 January 2021.
 Current plans state there will be a general salary threshold of £25,600 (reduced in some sectors) and a points-based system that applies to both EU and non-EU workers.
 Those who don’t meet the skills and salary thresholds will only have limited routes to access work-related visas in the UK, such as seasonal work, temporary work, and sectors with specific shortages.

 Until the new system comes into place, EU/EFTA nationals have the right to travel to and seek work in the UK without the need for a visa.
 EU citizens already living and working in the UK have until 30 June 2021 to apply to the EU Settlement Scheme if they want to continue living in the UK.